nextflow-io/nextflow/docs/operator.md

 ```

 :::{tip}
-A common use case for this operator is to use the first paramter as an accumulator and the second parameter as the `i-th` item to be processed.
+A common use case for this operator is to use the first parameter as an accumulator and the second parameter as the `i-th` item to be processed.
 :::

 Optionally you can specify an initial value for the accumulator as shown below: